RR Lyrae-based Distances for 39 Nearby Dwarf Galaxies Calibrated to Gaia eDR3: Summary

 \item $\sim10$\% of galaxies are classified as outliers ($> 2 \sigma$ disagreement with literature values; e.g., Figure \ref{fig:lit}).
 We discuss these in \S \ref{sec:outliers}.
 In most cases, we find anomalies in the literature distances (e.g., poor photometry, unusual zero point calibration).
 In general, a wider survey of the literature reveals that our distances fall within the range of nearby dwarf galaxy distances from the last decade.

 \item The two main source of uncertainty in our distances are the unknown RR Lyrae metallicities (Figure \ref{fig:ic1613} and \S \ref{sec:metallicity}) in most dwarf galaxies and the heterogeneity in published RR Lyrae photometry for nearby galaxies (\S \ref{sec:recommend}).
-Given the lack of direct RR Lyrae metallicites in dwarf galaxies and the unfortunate lack of photometric uncertainites reported for many RR Lyrae, we adopt literature-motivated assumptions for the metallicites and photometric uncertainties.
+Given the lack of direct RR Lyrae metallicities in dwarf galaxies and the unfortunate lack of photometric uncertainties reported for many RR Lyrae, we adopt literature-motivated assumptions for the metallicities and photometric uncertainties.

 \item We apply the \textit{Hipparcos}-based distance calibration from \citet{carretta2000} to our \textit{Gaia} eDR3 anchor sample and find it over-predicts the \textit{Gaia}-based geometric distance by 0.05~mag on average (Figure \ref{fig:caretta} and \S \ref{sec:caretta}).